Reaishma/Multicloud-Bigdata-platform-/Readme.md

 The API follows RESTful conventions and returns JSON responses.
 All endpoints support proper HTTP status codes and error handling.

-For detailed API documentation, you can use tools like Postman or generate documentation with gems like `rspec_api_documentation`.
+For detailed API documentation, you can use tools like Postman

 ## 🧑‍💻 Developer